Voting rights of prisoners in New Zealand: History to 2010

-Law from 2010 to present
+Law from 2010 to 2020

-Passage of legislation
+2010 legislation

 The Electoral (Disqualification of Sentenced Prisoners) Amendment Bill was introduced into Parliament as a private member's bill by Paul Quinn of the National Party on 10 February 2010.
 The Bill's first reading occurred on 21 April 2010.
 It was then referred to the Law and Order Select Committee to review the legislation and make any changes necessary.
 The decision to send the Bill to the Law and Order Select Committee was criticised by opponents of the Bill, with members of the Labour Party walking out of the committee meeting on the first day.
 This is because the Law and Order committee is primarily staffed with members from the Department of Corrections who traditionally deal with "matters relating to corrections, courts, criminal law, police, and serious fraud."
 It was contended by opposition members that a more appropriate committee would have been the Justice and Electoral Committee.
 This committee is aided by staff from the Ministry of Justice and deals with "matters relating to Crown legal and drafting services, electoral matters, human rights, and justice."
 The select committee received a large number of submissions on the Bill, with the majority being opposed to the legislation's passage.
 There were two submissions made in support of the Bill, one of which was by the legislation's introducer, Paul Quinn.
 However, some of the submissions made were as part of assessment for an Otago University paper, and this could have skewed the results slightly.
 Despite the overwhelming number of submissions opposed, the Bill was returned to the House with little changed.
 The Bill had its second reading on 20 October 2010.
-Its final reading was on 8 December 2010 and it received Royal Assent on 15 December 2010.
+Its final reading was on 8 December 2010 and it received royal assent on 15 December 2010.
 The legislation took effect from 16 December 2010.

-Effect of legislation

-Under this new legislation, any prisoner who is detained in a prison is unable to register as an elector in New Zealand.
-This is achieved by the deregistration of prisoners, meaning they will have to reregister to vote when released from prison.
-The legislation is not retrospective in effect, so any prisoners who were convicted to a less than three-year sentence before the enactment of the new law, would still be allowed to vote.
+Under the legislation, anyone detained in a prison on a sentence of imprisonment was unable to register as an elector.
+This was achieved by the deregistration of prisoners, meaning they would have to reregister to vote when released from prison.
+The legislation was not retrospective in effect, so any prisoners who were convicted to a less than three-year sentence before the enactment of the new law, would still be allowed to vote.
 In its original form, the legislation did not include a saving provision of this nature, so it would have had the effect of disenfranchising everyone convicted after the commencement of the Act, but also of re-enfranchising everyone convicted before the Act.
 This drafting oversight was amended by way of supplementary order paper, as it would have completely undermined the point of the legislation if enacted in that form.